Home

 Upcoming Events

-In the meantime, I am editing all of my "Title World Tales," including the 4th one about the lending world.
+In the meantime, I am still working on the "Title World Tales."
 Future topics include water rights and NEIGHBORS! 😄 Good neighbors make boundary disputes disappear.
 Bad neighbors??
 Stay tuned!

-I'll see you all at the FLTA convention November 3 - 5 in Sandestin!
+AND, I'll be speaking at the FLTA convention November 9-11 in Bonita Springs!

 Testimonials